This page lists some Best Practices that you should be aware of. They make it much easier for developers to cooperate.

 This website is currently in Beta.
 If you think you know a better way to do things, please tell us about it!

 This website is still under development.
-The speed of executing a Program and the overhead of starting a new Program may be improved as the technology matures.
+The speed of executing a Program and the overhead of starting a new Program will be improved as the technology matures.

 There are some guidelines to consider when rating a Rule or Program, or when creating feedback request forms so that other people can rate them.